mick88/samp-client/README.md

 A modern Python library for querying and managing SA-MP servers.

-Supported Python version 3.4 to 3.7
+Supported Python version 3.4 to 3.7.
+If you require support for Python 2.7, install 2.1 version of the package.

 ### Installation
 ```bash